dev-thalizao/sentimentify-ios/README.md

 # Sentimentify,  the app who analyze your tweets :)

 The architecture was built using the concepts of Clean Architecture and the SOLID principles.
 The modularization was composed by:
-- [SentimentifyEngine](./SentimentifyEngine/SentimentifyEngine): Domain and presentation of Search and Analyze features plus abstractions of data layer, like HTTP client.
+- [SentimentifyEngine](./SentimentifyEngine/SentimentifyEngine): Domain and presentation layers of Search and Analyze features plus abstractions of data layer, like HTTP client.
 - [SentimentifyiOS](./SentimentifyEngine/SentimentifyiOS): User interface implementation of Search and Analyze features using UIKit.
 - [TwitterSearchInfrastructure](./SentimentifyEngine/TwitterSearchInfrastructure): Infrastructure details of how to do a twitter request, how authenticate and how map the data.
 Implements the [SearchLoader](./SentimentifyEngine/SentimentifyEngine/Search%20Domain/SearchLoader.swift) protocol and add behaviour of tweets search.